hermannm/devlog-kotlin/README.md

 # devlog-kotlin

-Logging library for Kotlin JVM, that thinly wraps SLF4J and Logback to provide a more ergonomic API.
+Structured logging library for Kotlin, that aims to provide a developer-friendly API with near-zero runtime overhead.
+Currently only supports the JVM platform, wrapping SLF4J and Logback.

 - Docs: https://devlog-kotlin.hermannm.dev
 - Published on: